Paranasal Sinus Tumors

 Part of the diagnosis process is called staging.
 This tells your doctor how advanced the cancer is and whether it has spread to other parts of your body.
 Staging helps your medical team create the best treatment plan for you.

 The stage of your cancer depends on where the tumor is, how big it is, whether it has spread to lymph nodes or other parts of your body, and some other health factors.
-The National Cancer Institute describes stages on a scale from I (the easiest to treat) to IV (the most advanced and difficult to treat).
-Stages and survival rates for paranasal sinus tumors are:
+The stages range from I (earliest stage) to IV (the most advanced).
+Stages for paranasal sinus tumors are:

 Stage II.
-The tumor has spread into other parts of the sinus; the 5-year survival rate is 61%.
+The tumor has spread into other parts of the sinus.

 Stage III.
-The tumor has spread into the bone of the sinuses or the eye socket and may have spread to a lymph node; the 5-year survival rate is 50%.
+The tumor has spread into the bone of the sinuses or the eye socket and may have spread to a lymph node.

 Stage IV.
-The tumor has spread into the eye socket, the brain, or other parts of the skull and neck, and possibly to more distant parts of the body and may have a larger presence in the lymph nodes; the 5-year survival rate is 35%.
+The tumor has spread deeper into the eye socket, into the brain, or into other parts of the skull and neck, and possibly to more distant parts of the body and may have a larger presence in the lymph nodes.

 Radiation therapy may be given before surgery to attempt to shrink the tumor or after surgery to destroy any remaining cancer cells.
 In this case, it will usually start several weeks after your surgery to allow enough time for your body to heal.